destinygg/destinypositions/docs/philosophy.md

 ### Protecting our Demographics

 Many on the far right express a great concern over protecting the demographic make-up of whatever community they reside in.
 They might allude to "western values," "white values," "euro-centric values" or some other type of "values" that they are trying to protect.
-Generally they state the desire to protect these values stems from both an ernest desire to preserve their culture as well as protecting their voting interests.
+Generally they state the reason to protect these values stems from both an ernest desire to preserve their culture as well as protecting their voting interests.

 I believe that this endeavor is futile for several reasons:
 - I reject the notion that there is a consistent and coherent definition of "American values."